 - Choose a machine to install SQL Server or use an existing SQL Server for job reporting.

-After these prerequisites are met, follow on to set up Hierarchical Archive:
+After the prerequisites are met, follow these steps to set up Hierarchical Archive:

 - Enable Hierarchical Archive in Zoom

 - Add Hub configuration in Zoom